Find a plan.

 You can enroll in Medicaid online at Access Arkansas.
 Or you can visit a Department of Human Services office in your county, or call 1-800-482-8988.

-You can also enroll online through Healthcare.gov if you are a non-disabled adult under age 65.
+You can also begin the process online through Healthcare.gov if you are a non-disabled adult under age 65.
+If you’re found to likely be eligible for Medicaid, the system will direct you to Access Arkansas.

 What is Arkansas' Medicaid expansion 'private option'?

-Arkansas is among the states expanding Medicaid, but it is using a non-standard approach or waiver.
-Arkansas’ Medicaid expansion waiver (current version here) allows the state to use Medicaid funds to cover the cost of securing private qualified health insurance plans (through the marketplace/exchange) instead of using a fee-for-service or Medicaid managed care approach.
+Arkansas is among the states where Medicaid expansion has been implemented, but the state uses a non-standard approach via a waiver.
+Arkansas’ Medicaid expansion waiver (current version here) allows the state to use Medicaid funds to cover the cost of securing private qualified health insurance plans (QHP, through the Marketplace/exchange) instead of using a fee-for-service or Medicaid managed care approach.

 Arkansas initially referred to its Medicaid expansion as the Private Option (officially the Arkansas Health Care Independence Program).
-Arkansas later changed the name of the program to Arkansas Works, and then to Arkansas Health and Opportunities for Me, or ARHOME.
+They later changed the name of the program to Arkansas Works, and then to Arkansas Health and Opportunities for Me, or ARHOME.
 But the state still purchases private plans for enrollees, using Medicaid funds.
-Enrollees can pick from among certain silver plans in their area, and Arkansas Medicaid pays the premiums.
+Enrollees can pick from among certain plans offered by Ambtter or Blue Cross Blue Shield in their area, and Arkansas Medicaid pays the premiums.
 For those who don’t select their own plan, there’s an auto-enrollment protocol that seeks to spread enrollees across the participating QHPs in the area.

 Arkansas paused automatic enrollment in private plans for new enrollees in late 2022, although they still had the option to select a private plan.
 As of 2022, about 90% of ARHOME enrollees were in private plans and 10% were in traditional Medicaid; the state is targeting an 80/20 split instead.
 Their protocol for 2023 noted that the 80/20 split will continue to be used, and that auto-enrollment in QHPs will be paused anytime the 80% threshold is exceeded.